Address Resolution Protocol: ARP announcements

 ARP may also be used as a simple announcement protocol.
 This is useful for updating other hosts' mappings of a hardware address when the sender's IP address or MAC address changes.
 Such an announcement, also called a gratuitous ARP (GARP) message, is usually broadcast as an ARP request containing the SPA in the target field (TPA=SPA), with THA set to zero.
 An alternative way is to broadcast an ARP reply with the sender's SHA and SPA duplicated in the target fields (TPA=SPA, THA=SHA).

 The ARP request and ARP reply announcements are both standards-based methods, but the ARP request method is preferred.
 Some devices may be configured for the use of either of these two types of announcements.

 An ARP announcement is not intended to solicit a reply; instead, it updates any cached entries in the ARP tables of other hosts that receive the packet.
 The operation code in the announcement may be either request or reply; the ARP standard specifies that the opcode is only processed after the ARP table has been updated from the address fields.

 Many operating systems issue an ARP announcement during startup.
 This helps to resolve problems that would otherwise occur if, for example, a network card was recently changed (changing the IP-address-to-MAC-address mapping) and other hosts still have the old mapping in their ARP caches.

 ARP announcements are also used by some network interfaces to provide load balancing for incoming traffic.
 In a team of network cards, it is used to announce a different MAC address within the team that should receive incoming packets.

 ARP announcements can be used in the Zeroconf protocol to allow automatic assignment of a link-local address to an interface where no other IP address configuration is available.
 The announcements are used to ensure an address chosen by a host is not in use by other hosts on the network link.

-This function can be dangerous from a cybersecurity viewpoint since an attacker can obtain information about the other hosts of its subnet to save in their ARP cache (ARP spoofing) an entry where the attacker MAC is associated, for instance, to the IP of the default gateway, thus allowing them to intercept all the traffic to external networks.
+This function can be dangerous from a cybersecurity viewpoint since an attacker can obtain information about the other hosts of its subnet to save in their ARP cache (ARP spoofing) an entry where the attacker's MAC is associated, for instance, to the IP of the default gateway, thus allowing them to intercept all the traffic to external networks.